Elevate Your Career with an MBA Degree from UM-Flint

 Multiple Program Formats

 UM-Flint’s Master of Business Administration program is offered in multiple convenient formats that can accommodate diverse student needs.
-According to your schedule and preference, you may choose to earn your MBA degree fully online, on-campus, or in a hybrid format that mixes in-person sessions with online courses.
+According to your schedule and preference, you may choose to earn your MBA degree online asynchronously, mix in synchronous online courses, hybrid online courses, or attend an on-campus class/online classes from week to week with our hyperflex courses.

-The University of Michigan-Flint’s MBA program encourages experiential learning and teamwork.
-The MBA classes center around team-based projects.
+The University of Michigan-Flint’s MBA program encourages experiential learning and teamwork; MBA classes center around team-based projects.
 This collaborative, interactive approach to learning draws directly from today’s most successful business practices in innovation, implementation, risk management, decision-making, and more.
-Through hands-on projects, students are empowered to deepen their knowledge and apply practical skills to their current or future careers.
+Through hands-on projects, students are empowered to deepen their knowledge and apply practical skills to current business issues.

 Diversity Makes a Difference